THE PLOT:

 GAMEPLAY:

 Gameplay is similar to the first Persona.
 Story and characterization is advanced in shops, rooms, and houses in which you, as Tatsuya, are able to talk with both your party members and any NPCs that might be in the area.
-Navigation has been greatly improved, with a city map allowing you to navigate easily to the desired setting.
 Generally, it's worth visiting each available place between dungeons, as story advancement leads to new dialogue options.
+Navigation has also been greatly improved, wuth it vastly easily to go to your desired setting.

 The bulk of the gameplay is, once again, dungeon crawling and leveling up through random encounters.
-The dungeon crawling is no longer first person, however.
+The dungeon crawling is no longer first person.
 You now are above and behind Tatsuya as you guide him through dungeons, which makes it easier to keep track of where you are.
-Combat is again a mix of random encounters and demon negotiation, though negotiations have been streamlined.
+Combat is a mix of random encounters and demon negotiation.
+Combat is adequate turn-based, and the addition of an "auto-battle" makes encounters less cumbersome.
+Negotiation has been adjusted and feels much less arbitrary than in its predecessor.

-Difficulty is generally lower than the first game, with relatively few difficulty spikes.
-I'd almost argue that a lot of the combat is too easy; save for boss fights, you can just about turn the auto-battle on and walk away during random encounters.
-On the plus side, deliberate grinding is largely unnecessary - You'll level up enough moving through the dungeons to your destinations that you should have no problem holding your own against the enemy bosses.
+Difficulty is much lower than the first game.
+I'd argue that a lot of the combat is too easy; save for boss fights, in most encounters you'd be fine to just activate the auto-battle and walk away.
+On the plus side, deliberate grinding is largely unnecessary - You'll level up enough moving through the dungeons that you should have no problem holding your own against the enemy bosses.

 THOUGHTS:

 Persona 2: Innocent Sin features many improvements over the original game.
-The most instantly obvious is the visual.
-This game just plain looks a lot better.
-There is more detail in every setting your characters visit, and even the dungeons are more varied.
-It's clearly an archive game - But it's a visually appealing one, showing evidence of more time, care, and skill being put into its production.
+Visually, there's more detail in every setting your characters visit, and the dungeons are more varied.
+It's clearly an archive game.
+Unlike the original, though, it's reasonably visually appealing, showing evidence of the time, care, and skill put into its production.

-I've already mentioned the strength of the characters.
 The main characters all feel like fully-formed human beings, ones that the player will come to like and enjoy spending time with.
 The plot's setup is intriguing, as the characters' repressed memories gradually surface during their pursuit of Joker.
-I quite liked the first Persona; but by the midpoint of this game, I was ready to declare it an improvement over its predecessor in every respect.
+As much as I really do like the first Persona, for all of its intermittent clunkiness, I found myself quickly agreeing with the conventional wisdom that the second game improved upon it in every respect.

 The PSP version, which is the only version available in the West, has an added "Theater" mode, allowing players to play through three Visual Novel-style stories featuring the characters.
-None of these tie to the main story, so they are best regarded as ephemera.
-Still, it's a fun addition - Particularly since the characters are so appealing that it's genuinely nice to be able to spend more time with them.
+Two of these are just two halves of the same story, while the third's overreliance on pitfalls as a mechanism becomes frustrating.
+Still, this is a fun addition - Particularly since the characters are so appealing that it's nice to just spend more time with them.

 Gameplay is similar to the first Persona.
 Story and characterization is advanced in shops, rooms, and houses in which you, as Tatsuya, are able to talk with both your party members and any NPCs that might be in the area.
-Navigation has been greatly improved, with a city map allowing you to navigate easily to the desired setting.
 Generally, it's worth visiting each available place between dungeons, as story advancement leads to new dialogue options.
+Navigation has also been greatly improved, wuth it vastly easily to go to your desired setting.

 The bulk of the gameplay is, once again, dungeon crawling and leveling up through random encounters.
-The dungeon crawling is no longer first person, however.
+The dungeon crawling is no longer first person.
 You now are above and behind Tatsuya as you guide him through dungeons, which makes it easier to keep track of where you are.
-Combat is again a mix of random encounters and demon negotiation, though negotiations have been streamlined.
+Combat is a mix of random encounters and demon negotiation.
+Combat is adequate turn-based, and the addition of an "auto-battle" makes encounters less cumbersome.
+Negotiation has been adjusted and feels much less arbitrary than in its predecessor.

-Difficulty is generally lower than the first game, with relatively few difficulty spikes.
-I'd almost argue that a lot of the combat is too easy; save for boss fights, you can just about turn the auto-battle on and walk away during random encounters.
-On the plus side, deliberate grinding is largely unnecessary - You'll level up enough moving through the dungeons to your destinations that you should have no problem holding your own against the enemy bosses.
+Difficulty is much lower than the first game.
+I'd argue that a lot of the combat is too easy; save for boss fights, in most encounters you'd be fine to just activate the auto-battle and walk away.
+On the plus side, deliberate grinding is largely unnecessary - You'll level up enough moving through the dungeons that you should have no problem holding your own against the enemy bosses.

 THOUGHTS:

 Persona 2: Innocent Sin features many improvements over the original game.
-The most instantly obvious is the visual.
-This game just plain looks a lot better.
-There is more detail in every setting your characters visit, and even the dungeons are more varied.
-It's clearly an archive game - But it's a visually appealing one, showing evidence of more time, care, and skill being put into its production.
+Visually, there's more detail in every setting your characters visit, and the dungeons are more varied.
+It's clearly an archive game.
+Unlike the original, though, it's reasonably visually appealing, showing evidence of the time, care, and skill put into its production.

-I've already mentioned the strength of the characters.
 The main characters all feel like fully-formed human beings, ones that the player will come to like and enjoy spending time with.
 The plot's setup is intriguing, as the characters' repressed memories gradually surface during their pursuit of Joker.
-I quite liked the first Persona; but by the midpoint of this game, I was ready to declare it an improvement over its predecessor in every respect.
+As much as I really do like the first Persona, for all of its intermittent clunkiness, I found myself quickly agreeing with the conventional wisdom that the second game improved upon it in every respect.

 The PSP version, which is the only version available in the West, has an added "Theater" mode, allowing players to play through three Visual Novel-style stories featuring the characters.
-None of these tie to the main story, so they are best regarded as ephemera.
-Still, it's a fun addition - Particularly since the characters are so appealing that it's genuinely nice to be able to spend more time with them.
+Two of these are just two halves of the same story, while the third's overreliance on pitfalls as a mechanism becomes frustrating.
+Still, this is a fun addition - Particularly since the characters are so appealing that it's nice to just spend more time with them.

 To receive new review updates, follow me: